rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-11-12-e59bc669553b2453-listing-of-equity-shares-of-modis-navnirman-limited-pursuant-to-migration-from-s.md

 stocks:
 - MODIS
 tags:
+- equity
 - listing
 - migration
+- modis-navnirman
 - sme-to-mainboard
-- equity-shares
 - trading
-- modis-navnirman
 title: Listing of equity shares of Modis Navnirman Limited pursuant to Migration from SME Platform of BSE to Capital Market Segment (Main Board) of NSE
 ---